 We Are Different Because We Are Laser Focused On Helping You Achieve Financial Serenity Through Our Proven Comprehensive Goals-Based Planning & Investing Strategies.

 The last thing you want is to pay a bunch of taxes you could have easily and legally avoided.
 This article will show you how dual state residency works, answer the most commonly asked questions, and walk you through the pros and cons of living in a no-income tax state.

-Wealthy investors can have multiple properties in numerous states, and depending on where you spend most of your time; you can be eligible for residency in more than one of these states.
-This may lead you to wonder, “Can you have residency in two states, and is it a smart move?”
-The truth is, having residency in two high tax states can leave you with a hefty tax bill.
-As a high net worth or ultra-high net worth investor, you have likely spent a lot of time learning about tax avoidance strategies, one of them is moving to a no income tax state.
+You have likely spent a lot of time learning about tax avoidance strategies, and one of them is moving to a no income tax state.
 However, the process can be complicated, which is why you should work with an expert to help you iron out the fine details.
 Our exclusive Ultimate Guide can help you hire the best advisor for the job!

-At Pillar Wealth Management, we work with clients who have a liquid net worth of 5 million to 500 million in investable assets.
-This gives us the relevant experience in guiding wealthy investors on an array of wealth management aspects.
+At Pillar Wealth Management, we only work with clients who have a liquid net worth of 5 million to 500 million in investable assets.
+This gives us the relevant experience in guiding wealthy investors on an array of wealth management aspects, including the nuts and bolts of dual state residency.
 If you would like to enlist our services, you can call us to schedule your first consultation.

 What is Dual State Residency?

-Your place of legal residency, i.e., your permanent home, is known as your ‘domicile.’
-A resident can be defined as a person who is in a particular state for reasons that are not temporary or transitory.
-Keep in mind that each state can have its own definition of who constitutes a resident.
+Your place of legal residency, which is usually your permanent home, is known as your ‘domicile.’
+When it comes to dual residency, a resident can be defined as a person who is in a particular state for reasons that are not temporary or transitory.

 How is a Change in Residency Established?